lamberta/html5-animation/errata.md

     ball.y = centerY + Math.sin(angle) * range;

 ## p.
+67

+The last sentence should read:
+  You should have no trouble creating some beautiful pictures or animations with trigonometry.

+## p.
 111

 An error at press time has caused an errant graphic to